Atavic/firefox-tweaks/README.md

 # Firefox Tweaks
 This README contains instructions on how to enhance the privacy and security of Firefox.

-All addons listed are open source, are available on Firefox for Android, and include links to their source code, as well as their page on https://addons.mozilla.org.
+All addons listed are free and open source, are available and work correctly on Firefox for Android, and include links to their source code and their page on https://addons.mozilla.org.

 ## Addons
 ### Decentraleyes
 The simplest of these addons to use.
 Simply install it and let it do its thing.
 When a website requests a resource from a content delivery network (CDN), instead of letting the request go through, Decentraleyes serves the webpage a local version.
 Doing this increases loading speed as well as reduces the possibility of tracking.

-##### `Mozilla Public License 2.0`
+##### `Mozilla Public License v2`
 [Source code](https://github.com/Synzvato/decentraleyes) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)

 ### uBlock Origin